-SPA\ 201 Intermediate Spanish I (SPA 201)
+SPA 201 Intermediate Spanish I (SPA 201)

 Introduces conversational Spanish through a presentation of Spanish civilization.
 Emphasizes written reports, readings of Spanish prose, and lectures on important literary figures.
-Prerequisite: SPA\ 102.
+Prerequisite: SPA 102 or appropriate score on placement test.

-SPA\ 202 Intermediate Spanish II (SPA 202)
+SPA 202 Intermediate Spanish II (SPA 202)

 Emphasizes advanced composition and conversation.
 Discusses readings and reports on literary, artistic, and political figures of Spanish and Spanish-American civilization.
-Prerequisites: SPA\ 201, sufficient score on the placement test, or instructor's permission.
+Prerequisites: SPA 201 or sufficient score on the placement test.

-SPA\ 221 Introduction to Puerto Rican Studies I (SPA 221)
+SPA 221 Introduction to Puerto Rican Studies I (SPA 221)

 Surveys Puerto Rican literature: prose, drama, poetry, and essays from colonial times to the present.
+Prerequisite: ENG 101, SPA 202 or instructor recommendation.

-SPA\ 222 Introduction to Puerto Rican Studies II (SPA 222)
+SPA 222 Introduction to Puerto Rican Studies II (SPA 222)

 Examines the process and consequences of cross-cultural contact and cultural changes in Puerto Rican society.
 Discusses historical, political, and sociological issues central to an understanding of the Puerto Rican culture.
-Prerequisite: ENG\ 101.
+Prerequisite: ENG 101, SPA 202 or instructor recommendation.

-SPA\ 232 Spanish Composition for Professionals (SPA 210)
+SPA 232 Spanish Composition for Professionals (SPA 210)

 This computer/classroom online course provides students with the basic knowledge to communicate appropriately in written Spanish by learning to write clearly, simply, and effectively and by using technology to develop writing ability.
-Prerequisites: SPA\ 202 or equivalent, sufficient score on the placement test, or instructor's permission.
+Prerequisites: SPA 202 or equivalent or sufficient score on the placement test.